 - Mix the ketchup, mayonnaise, orange juice and Worcestershire sauce.
-Reserve (keep chilled).
+Set aside (keep chilled).

 - Pulse onion, garlic, bell pepper, salt, pepper and Worcestershire sauce in a food processor until you obtain a coarse paste.

 - Mix the seasoning paste with the meat.
-Divide meat into 6 portions and form 6 patties.
+Divide meat into 6 portions and form 6 patties (round for hamburguer bread, oval-shaped for pan de agua).

 - Brush a stove-top grill with some of the oil and heat over high heat.
 Grill the patties, rotating until they are cooked through.
 Reserve.